dagio32/CST-105/Final Project/Milestone 3/Readme.txt

 CST-105
 March 12, 2017

 Milestone #3 for the project.
-This folder includes the PlayerManager.java class and an updated version of NFLPlayer.java.
+This folder includes the PlayerManager.java class, the Main.java class, and an updated version of NFLPlayer.java.

 PlayerManager.java contains a method called CreatePlayers() which creates an array of NFLPlayer[] and stores 50 custom players in the array with each player's information and statistics.